JuliaLang/julia/doc/manual/types.rst

 are safe.
 At present, the interface consists of four possible interactions:

 - Construct a :obj:`Nullable` object.
-- Check if an :obj:`Nullable` object has a missing value.
+- Check if a :obj:`Nullable` object has a missing value.
 - Access the value of a :obj:`Nullable` object with a guarantee that a :exc:`NullException` will be thrown if the object's value is missing.
 - Access the value of a :obj:`Nullable` object with a guarantee that a default